kent-map/kent/landscape/river-dour/README.md

 **Watersend**
 The river Dour rises at Watersend, on the outskirts of the village of Temple Ewell (Ewell being the Old English for a river source or spring).
 Charles Harper described it as the place where "the springs of the little River Dour burst forth and gem all the valley hence to Dover with gracious foliage".[^ref3]
 <br><br>
 A tributary of the Dour, the Drellingore, rises from an intermittent spring in the small hamlet of Wolverton, feeding into the River Dour near Bushy Ruff.
-It flows from a chalk aquifer and the water course if often dry.
-Leland describes  "brasted owt so abundantly that a great part of the water cummeth into Dovar Streme"
+It flows from a chalk aquifer and the water course is often dry.
+A Bronze Age settlement at Wolverton and the remains of a Bronze Age boat near the Harbour indicate that the river may have been used by traders.
 According to an old saying:
 <br><br>
 When Drellingore stream flows to Dover town
-Wheat shall be forty shillings and barley a pound
+Wheat shall be forty shillings and barley a pound.[^ref5]
 <br><br>

-In 1914,
+In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown"[^ref6] Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows" (240)

 <br><br>
-A Bronze Age settlement at Wolverton and the remains of a Bronze Age boat near the Harbour indicate that the river may have been used by traders.

 <br><br>
 <param ve-map center="Q2703021" zoom="15">